Warren County PCB Landfill: Background

+Landfill

+Having collected the contaminated soil, the state of North Carolina sought legal avenues for disposal.
+As the nearest approved landfill for PCBs was in Alabama, officials decided to build one within North Carolina.
+The government evaluated 90 potential sites before narrowing down their choices to two: a section of the Chatham County sanitary landfill, and a farm owned by Carter and Linda Pope near the community of Afton in Warren County.
+After local residents pressured the Chatham County board of commissioners to withdraw their offer of the landfill site, on December 12, 1978 state officials requested a permit from the EPA to build a landfill on the Pope property.
+With the Popes facing bankruptcy, the state was able to acquire the 142.3-acre tract cheaply and quickly.
+Feeling pressure to act expeditiously and keep costs down, officials requested a waiver of three requirements then in place for such a facility's construction: a specified distance from groundwater, the presence of a leachate collection system, and the presence of an artificial liner.

+The announcement of the state's application of a permit for the construction of a PCB landfill in Warren County worried and angered local residents, who feared it would poison natural resources and damage the area's economy.
+A group eventually totaling over 400 members, Warren County Citizens Concerned about PCBs, was formed to protest the landfill.

 Controversy

-Beginning with Governor Hunt's administration's December 20, 1978, announcement that "public sentiment would not deter the state from burying the PCBs in Warren County," the PCB landfill was surrounded by controversy.
+Beginning with Governor Hunt's administration's December 20, 1978 announcement that "public sentiment would not deter the state from burying the PCBs in Warren County," the PCB landfill was surrounded by controversy.
 The landfill was located in rural Warren County, which was primarily African American.
-Warren County has about 18,000 people living in the county.
-Sixty-nine percent of the residents are non-white, and twenty percent of the residents live below the federal poverty level.
-The county has been determined as a Tier I county for economic development.
-The residence of the poor and predominantly African-American Warren County, North Carolina opposed the development there of a landfill designed to contain large quantities of soil contaminated with PCBs.
-Although the coalition lost the battle to stop the landfill, the protesters obtained numerous concessions from the state over the years.
+Warren County has about 18,000 residents.
+Sixty-nine percent of the residents are non-white, and twenty percent live below the federal poverty level.
+The county has been classified a Tier I county for economic development.
+Although a coalition of residents lost the battle to stop the landfill, the protesters obtained numerous concessions from the state over the years.
 The state claimed that the Warren County site was the best available site; however, the site selection process was not based on scientific criteria — soil permeability properties or the distance to groundwater — but on other, less tangible criteria, including the demographics of the county.
-EPA and state officials claimed they could compensate for improper soil qualities and the close proximity to groundwater with the engineering design of their "state-of-the-art", "dry-tomb", zero-percent discharge landfill.
+EPA and state officials claimed the design of landfill would compensate for improper soil qualities and the close proximity to groundwater, calling it a "state-of-the-art", "dry-tomb", zero-percent discharge landfill.

 An article from 1996 said, “North Carolina’s PCB landfill in Warren County leaks about a half an inch of water a year”.
 State data on rainfall during 1996 and water levels inside the dump indicate 30,000 gallons of water flow into the site each year and 26,000 gallons flow out.
-During this time it is said that citizens and some members of the working group urge Governor Hunt to clean up the dump and detoxify the PCB contaminated soil.
-The PCBs came from dirt roads in the state where the chemical was dumped illegally in the 70s.
+During this time, citizens urged Governor Hunt to clean up the dump and detoxify the PCB contaminated soil.